MohamedLouayChatti/Reinforcement-Learning-PPO/README.md

 ## **Why PPO?**

 Proximal Policy Optimization (PPO) was chosen for this project due to its balance between simplicity and performance.
 PPO is well-suited for environments with discrete action spaces such as this one.
+*In this notebook, we are using tf_agents to implement PPO*

 ---